A stream overflows with rushing water.

 Water Safety Alert

-The Ministry of Natural Resources and Forestry – Bracebridge Minden Parry Sound District is advising area residents and visitors that a Watershed Conditions Statement - Flood Outlook is in effect in the district until Friday, April 10, 2026.
+The Ministry of Natural Resources and Forestry – Bracebridge Minden Parry Sound District is advising area residents and visitors that a Watershed Conditions Statement - Flood Warning is in effect in the district until Wednesday, April 29, 2026.

-The Crowe Valley Conservation Authority has issued a Flood Watch effective immediately that will be updated on Thursday, April 9, 2026 or as conditions warrant.
+The Crowe Valley Conservation Authority has downgraded the Flood Warning to a Flood Watch, effective immediately that will be updated on Thursday, April 30, 2026 or as conditions warrant.

 No ice is safe ice

 MNR advises residents to exercise extreme caution concerning ice conditions.
 No ice is safe ice.
+Some lakes within the area are still covered in ice.
+Increased water levels and precipitation may erode the ice and create floating ice hazards that could damage waterfront infrastructure.
 Anyone planning to venture onto the ice should check the ice conditions often, plan ahead, and be prepared for an emergency.

 Exercise caution